Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces

-The enlarged space $\nK$ is obtained by attaching a tree-like metric space $T$ to it.
+The enlarged space $\nK$ is obtained by attaching a tree-like metric space $T$ to $K$.
 We remark, that there is no unique ``thickening'' constructing, but it is our belief that gluing a tree-like metric space is the easiest way to obtain the desired conclusions.
-Additionally, the previous Lemma, when applied to subsets $K \subset X$ of PI-spaces $X$, produces new examples of PI-spaces from old-ones, where the possible disconnectedness of $K$ is repaired by the glued space $T$.
+Additionally, the previous Lemma, when applied to subsets $K \subset X$ of PI-spaces $X$, produces new examples of PI-spaces from old ones which consist of possibly disconnected sets $K$ with tree-like graphs glued onto them.

-Our primary goal is constructing $T$ is increasing connectivity and making $\nK$ quasiconvex.
+Our primary goal in constructing $T$ is increasing connectivity and making $\nK$ quasiconvex.
 That goal could be attained by attaching an edge for every pair of points in $K$.
 This, however, would fail to be doubling.
-Thus, when need more care in constructing $T$.
-Our construction is focused on the following issues.
+Thus, we need more care in constructing $T$.
+The main issues are as follows.

 \begin{enumerate} \item The resulting space needs to be a complete locally compact metric measure space.
 In particular, the added intervals need measures associated with them. \item The measures of the added intervals need to be controlled by $\mu$ in order to preserve doubling. \item Doubling needs to be controlled.
-We shouldn't add too many intervals at any given scale and location. \item The intervals should themselves be ``simple'' PI-spaces, i.e. the measures should be related to Lebesgue measure. \item A curve fragment in $A$ between points in $K$ should be replaceable, up to small measure, by a possibly somewhat longer curve fragment in the glued space. \end{enumerate}
+We shouldn't add too many intervals at any given scale and location. \item A curve fragment in $A$ between points in $K$ should be replaceable, up to small measure, by a possibly somewhat longer curve fragment in the glued space. \end{enumerate}

 A natural construction to obtain these goals arises from a modification of a so called hyperbolic filling.
 This construction first appeared in \cite{bourdon2003}, and later in \cite{bonk2014sobolev}.

 We will first indicate how Theorem \ref{generalrect} follows from Theorem \ref{relative}.